drazendee/mimmitkoodaa/mimmitkoodaa-intro/part3_helloNodeJS.md

 Once you've installed Node.js go back to VS Code and from the toolbar select View->Terminal.
 This will open the integrated terminal inside the editor, so you don't have to jump between different windows.

-Start by initializing the node.js project and linking it to the node package manger (npm), by writing the following in the VS Code Terminal.
+Now we will start by basically saying "Hey Node Package Manager!
+I'd like to create a Node.js app here and use the Node Package Manager (npm)".
+So in your Terminal window (from VS Code go to View -> Terminal) type in the init command for npm to start up and answer questions about your app (What's the name?
+Who created it?
+Does it have tests ready?
+What is the license for this app?)

 `npm init`

-You will be asked a series of questions, you can type in your answers or just hit enter to accept the default values.
+You will be asked a series of questions.
+You can type in your answers or just hit enter to accept the default values. **Make sure you change the entry point to app.js and NOT the default value of index.js**

 This will create a `package.json` file that will include your answers and where you will define properties, scripts and depencies for your app.

-Now create a new file (File->New File) and name it `index.js`
+Now create a new file (File->New File) and name it `app.js`

-Inside index.js add the following line, so we can ensure Node.js is installed and running properly.
+Inside app.js add the following line, so we can ensure Node.js is installed and running properly.
 ```javascript
 console.log("Hello World, from Node.js");
 ```

-Now to run your new app, write the following in the Terminal `node index.js`
+Now to run your new app, write the following in the Terminal `node app.js`

 :tada::tada::tada: